butcherg/wavedcc/README.md

 - Only functions 1-12 are implemented.
 - Consist control is not implemented.
-- CV reading is not implemented, but it's the next capability to be developed.
-- Measuring and reporting current draw is not implemented, but will be implemented along with CV reading.
 - DCC accessory packets are not implemented.
 - DCC++ sensors and outputs (RPi GPIOs) are not implemented.